K-Gowri/K-Gowri/README.md

         ◾ I pick things up quickly.

-        ◾ Working on simple tasks at the moment 📌**Link up with me**
+        ◾ Working on simple tasks at the moment.
+📌**Link up with me**

         https://www.linkedin.com/in/gowri-k-625a4b255/